-Whether you have an iPod touch, iPod nano, iPod shuffle, or iPod classic, you may face this problem: my iPod is not turning on?
+Whether you have an iPod touch, iPod nano, iPod shuffle, or iPod classic, you may face this problem: my iPod won't turn on?
 So why does this happen and how can I fix this issue effectively?
 Now follow us to diagnose the problem and see if you can get it workable again by yourself.

-First let's explore the reasons that cause your iPod touch not turning on even when you're trying to charge it.
+First let's explore the reasons that cause the iPod touch issue even when you're trying to charge it.
 Generally speaking, there are three situations:

 * Your device is in zero battery or the battery is completely drained, especially when you haven't used it for a long time.

-* There are some software errors or iOS system glitches, which could cause the iPod touch not to turn on.
+* There are some software errors or iOS system glitches, which could cause the iPod touch not turning on.

 * Hardware issues happened to your iPod touch, for example, the battery is damaged or other components have broken, etc.